wandyezj/Random/writings/thoughts/api_design.md

 #### Behavior Purpose

-The purpose of an APIs behavior is to accomplish its assigned task and provide feedback on that tasks status.
+The purpose of an APIs behavior is to accomplish its assigned task and provide feedback on that tasks status and the current state of the model.

 #### Behavior Principals

-* Behavior should be understandable.
+* Succinctly explainable behavior is desirable.
-* A single function call should accomplish one easily explainable task
+* Having a single function call accomplish one explainable behavior is easier to explain.
+* Special cases add complexity and can be harder to explain.
+* Understanding the current state of the model is generally helpful.

 #### Behavior Patterns